-Please note, Workshops and Classes are offered on Thursday afternoons from 2:00- 4:00 pm, starting September 2016.
+Please note, Workshops and Classes are offered on Thursday afternoons from 2:00- 4:00 pm.

 Classes are for ages 10+ and Workshops are for ages 6-9.
 Participants can sign up for the entire month, semester, or pick and choose which classes to attend.
 These programs are inquiry based; hands-on activities and experiments are the core of all classes.
 The curriculum is based on the AIMS (Activities Investigating Mathematics and Science) and GEMS (Great Explorations in Math and Science) curricula.
 Students will measure, estimate, observe, predict, classify, gather and record data.

 Classes (Ages 10+)

 Students will study matter, the phases of matter and the interaction of matter and energy.
 They will use Landsat images to measure the area flooded by the Mississippi River.